 The term silt, which derives from the Latin caenum, refers to the soft consistency of mud that is found in humid places and on the beds of lagoons and rivers.
 It is known as mud, on the other hand, the combination of water and land.

-According to DigoPaul, beyond the common use of ideas such as silt, mud, mud and mud as synonyms, silt refers specifically to the mud found in the subsoil or at the bottom of some body of water.
+Beyond the common use of ideas such as silt, mud, mud and mud as synonyms, silt refers specifically to the mud found in the subsoil or at the bottom of some body of water.
 In those cases, the soil is often mixed with the groundwater.

 For example: “The little boy was jumping for hours in the mud, having fun”, “Be careful not to slip through the mud”, “The boat got stuck in the mud while the young people tried to cross the pond. “

 Due to its consistency, when a large amount of silt accumulates it can be difficult to advance on it.
 A person who sinks his feet into the mud in this way may slip or have to exert great effort to lift his feet and take steps.
 If the water level is low in a river or lagoon, it is also possible that a boat is stranded due to silt.

 There is a particular type of slime known by the name of lama, which is not used in everyday speech.
 It is specifically the silt that remains at the bottom of places where there has been water for a long time.
 Its composition is not the same in all places, since it depends on the parts through which the currents have passed and the type of earth they have washed.